Loading Events

 April 16 @ 1:00 pm - 2:00 pm

-Promotional poster for a GI ACE seminar titled ‘Addressing Corruption in Crisis Situations: Towards Effective Crisis Responses in the Malawian Health System,’ scheduled for Thursday 16 April, 1–2 PM GMT.
-Includes photos and titles of speakers Liz Dávid-Barrett (chair), Dina Balabanova, and Eric Umar, with logos for GI ACE, University of Sussex, Centre for the Study of Corruption, and UK International Development.
+Promotional poster for a GI ACE seminar titled “Addressing Corruption in Crisis Situations: Towards Effective Crisis Responses in the Malawian Health System,” scheduled for 1–2pm UK time on Thursday 16 April.
+The poster shows photos of three speakers: Liz Dávid‑Barrett (chair), Dina Balabanova, and Eric Umar, with their institutional affiliations.
+Logos for ACE Governance & Integrity, the University of Sussex, the Centre for the Study of Corruption, and UK International Development appear at the bottom.

 Eric Umar (Associate Professor and Head of Department, Kamuzu University of Health Sciences) and Dina Balabanova (Professor of Health Systems and Policy, London School of Hygiene and Tropical Medicine) present the most recent findings from their GI ACE project Addressing corruption in the crisis response of the Malawian health system.